kiwitcms/kiwitcms.github.io/content/2020-08-18-moving-containers-to-quay.markdown

 tags: releases

 Hello testers, we have very important news around how container images for Kiwi TCMS will be distributed!
-Recently Docker. has announced several changes in their storage plans which makes it less viable for our team to continue using their services in full!
+Recently Docker has announced several changes in their storage plans which makes it less viable for our team to continue using their services in full!